 Ahsoka in The Mandalorian season 2

-It’s unclear whether Ashoka will be friend or foe to our roguish bounty hunter, but rumours are already swirling over whether Dawson could play the character in more projects further down the line, as Tano is one of the franchise’s most popular characters.
+Rumours are already swirling over whether Dawson could play the character in more projects further down the line, as Tano is one of the franchise’s most popular characters.

 Is Boba Fett in The Mandalorian season 2?

-Temuera Morrison, who played Jango Fett in the Star Wars prequels, will appear in season two and is rumoured to be portraying his original character’s son/clone: Boba Fett.
+Temuera Morrison, who played Jango Fett in the Star Wars prequels, returned for The Mandalorian’s season two premiere in an extremely brief cameo as his cloned son, Boba.

-The last time we saw Boba he was plummeting into the mouth of the deadly Sarlacc in Return of the Jedi, but fans have long speculated that he may have found a way out of that terrifying death trap.
+The last time we saw Boba he was plummeting into the mouth of the deadly Sarlacc in Return of the Jedi, but it appears that he found his way out of that agonising death trap.

 The Mandalorian character posters

-As the new season of The Mandalorian nears closer, Disney Plus has revealed a slate of brand new character posters featuring four of the key players from the episodes to come.
+Disney Plus has revealed a slate of brand new The Mandalorian character posters featuring four of the main characters.

 First up, Pedro Pascal’s title character, whose armour is looking particularly suave here, if we do say so ourselves.